 As of February 4th, 2021, Mr. Raul Llanos was the Keynote Speaker of our meeting and talked about Complexity.

-His eloquence and well explained views of the science of complexity and its huge variety of models and ideas through which we can interpret and understand the world around us, captivated the audience and ended up with a very interesting debate where every one shared their points of view and their understanding as to how we should keep focus on the subject. – We should add that Mr. Llanos is the husband of our fellow member Lígia Assunção Llanos, therefore he can be considered a very important member of the Rotarian family.
+His eloquence and well-explained views of the science of complexity and its huge variety of models and ideas through which we can interpret and understand the world around us captivated the audience and ended up with a very interesting debate where everyone shared their points of view and their understanding as to how we should keep the focus on the subject. – We should add that Mr. Llanos is the husband of our fellow member Lígia Assunção Llanos, therefore he can be considered a very important member of the Rotarian family.

-We asked him to be kind enough to send us some notes afterwards so we could share his thoughts in our blog.
+We asked him to be kind enough to send us some notes afterward so we could share his thoughts in our blog.
 So here they are:

 “After Ms. Marcia Algayer’s cordial introduction and my Academics:

 Observation made as to what we must keep in mind while pursuing academic efforts.

 Independent of the academic course of study we choose – it must be kept in mind that a key objective of getting an education is to use these courses as a framework to:

 – Learn to be resourceful ( for the answers to problems once you are out of school and in the field are not going to be found in the back of the book).

 – Learn to think so as to be able to organize one’s thoughts with clarity.
 See the world from different perspectives.